 You can also rent private boats upwards of 10k if you have the cash to splash (oh and if you do, can we come too!)

-At about 9.20pm after the first round of fireworks are over many of the vessels on the harbour turn on their lights and parade up and down the harbour until the midnight fireworks.
+At about 9.20pm, after the first round of fireworks are complete many of the vessels on the harbour turn on their lights and parade up and down the harbour until the midnight fireworks.
 This is known as the Harbour of Light Parade

 Tickets are on sale now, and all but the most expensive cruises usually sell out pretty by late October, so if you are considering one of the budget tickets, buy early.